jandrewrogers/AquaHash/benchmark.md

 ### Compile the benchmark code ###

-I have a hard time compile the code using GNU gcc, try clang if you do not want to see [misterious error messages](https://github.com/jandrewrogers/AquaHash/issues/1).
+I am not able to compile the AquaHash code using GNU gcc, use clang if you do not want to see [misterious error messages](https://github.com/jandrewrogers/AquaHash/issues/1).

 **Download the source code**